mesopelagique/git-stuff/README.md

 ### Using command line

 Again go to your project root using a terminal and type.
-You could see this command line on github page
+You could see this command line on github page and we will use it

 ```
 $ git remote add origin https://github.com/user/repo.git
 ```
 https://help.github.com/en/github/using-git/adding-a-remote

+ps: origin is just a shortcut name for the remote url you use.
+You could do `git remote add github https://...` if you want.
+But remember this shortcut name for later to push files for instance

+#### already attached?

 to know if your project is already attached to a remote git server you can type